megakemp/megakemp.github.io/_posts/2014-04-24-bdd-all-the-way-down.md

 And that's basically it.
 TDD doesn't tell you _what to test_, how you should _name_ your tests and not even how to _understand why they fail_ in first place.

 As a programmer, the only thing you can think of, at this point, is writing a test that _checks for nulls_.
-Arguably, that's the equivalent of trying to get a car to start by [emptying the ashtrays](http://en.wiktionary.org/wiki/yak_shaving).
+Arguably, that's the equivalent of trying to start a car by [emptying the ashtrays](http://en.wiktionary.org/wiki/yak_shaving).

 ### Let the behavior be your guide

 What if we stopped worrying about writing tests for the sake of, well, writing tests, and instead focused on _verifying what the system is supposed to do in a certain situation_?
-That's called _behavior_ and a lot of good things may come out by letting it be the driving force when developing software.
+That's called _behavior_ and a lot of good things may come out of letting it be the driving force when developing software.
 [Dan North](http://dannorth.net) noticed this during his research, which ultimately led him to [the formalization of Behavior-driven Development](http://dannorth.net/introducing-bdd):

 > I started using the word “behavior” in place of “test” in my dealings with TDD and found that not only did it seem to fit but also that a whole category of coaching questions magically dissolved.
 I now had answers to some of those TDD questions.
 What to call your test is easy – it’s a sentence describing the next behavior in which you are interested.
 How much to test becomes moot – you can only describe so much behavior in a single sentence.
 When a test fails, simply work through the process described above – either you introduced a bug, the behavior moved, or the test is no longer relevant.